News items from ISU Marketing and Communications

 She concluded, “While the book is written for college teachers, many high school teachers will also find it useful.”

 Editors Grobman and Rosenberg jointly commented, “We are delighted that our book has earned this important recognition, and we hope that this will draw more attention to service learning possibilities in literature courses, and throughout the university.”

-This year’s committee included Jesse Matz, William P. Rice professor of English and literature at Kenyon College; Tison Pugh, professor of English at the University of Central Florida; and Laura Wright, professor of English at Western Carolina University.
-Winston and Matthew Levay, assistant professor of English, also served on the committee at ISU.
+This year’s committee included Jesse Matz, William P. Rice Professor of English and Literature at Kenyon College; Tison Pugh, Professor of English at the University of Central Florida; and Laura Wright, Professor of English at Western Carolina University.
+Jessica Winston and Matthew Levay, assistant professor of English, also served on the committee at ISU.